 11.Because He has let loose His bowstring and brought me low, they throw off the bridle at the sight of me.

-12.To the right, the rabble rise up.
-They shove my feet away; they cast up against me their distressful ways.
+12.A rabble is at my right hand.
+They rise up; they shove my feet away; they cast up against me their calamitous ways.

-13.They tear up my path; they benefit from my ruin without a helper with it.
+13.They tear up my path; they benefit from my ruin.
+There is no helper for it.

 14.They come as through a wide breach; amid the destruction, they roll on.

-15.Terrors are turned upon me; my honor is chased down as by the wind, and my property is passed away like a cloud.
+15.Terrors are turned loose upon me; my honor is chased down as by the wind, and my prosperity is passed away like a cloud.

-16.And now, my soul is poured out beside me; the days of my affliction hold me fast.
+16.And now, my life is poured out beside me; the days of my affliction hold me fast.

 17.The night pierces my bones within me, and my gnawing pains take no rest.

-18.With great power, He has changed my garment; it wraps me about like the opening of my tunic.
+18.With great power, He has disfigured my garment; it binds me like the opening of my tunic.

 19.He has cast me down into the mire, and I am become like dust and ashes.